infecsean/Obsidian-Cloud/School Notes/DP English LL/RAGAD OUTLINE.md

 ### Analysis2 Drives
 - While the two texts are written in different perspectives, the plot is driven differently.
-- Both texts are driven by mortality
+- Both texts are driven by mortality.
+But hamlet explores the persective where there is a way to make meaning out of life and have an effect on the world.
+While RAG explores the perspective where there is no meaning and everything is decided by random.
 - Symbolism
-- Hamlet:
+- Hamlet: Rosemaries and pansies to laertes for rememberance.
+Fennel and Columbine to Claudius for faithlessness.
+Rues for the queen and herself, symbolize bitterness.
+Daisies for innocence, which she handed out none.
+Violets which symbolize faithfulness, whithered when her father died.
-- RAGAD: the coin, representing their fate, Boat, representing the journey
+- RAGAD: the coin, representing their fate, Boat, representing the journey.
+- "We can change direction, rattle about, but out movement is contained in a larger one that carries us along"

 ### Analysis 3 Character conflict
 - Both are based on the characters' inner conflict, but have different views on their life.
 The conflicts are portrayed in different forms as well.